 Martin is Tobacco Control Programme Lead for Public Health England.
 He joined PHE in February after 7 years at Action on Smoking and Health.
 Martin has worked in Public Health since the mid 1980’s when he was involved in HIV prevention work.
 He is a fellow of the Royal Society of Public Health.

-Professor of Public Health, University of Geneva
+Professor of Public Health, Faculty of Medicine, University of Geneva, Switzerland

 Research Fellow, Onassis Cardiac Surgery Greece, Department of Pharmacology, University of Patras, Greece